melkamar/masters-thesis/README.md

-# masters-thesis
+# Martin Melka
-Framework for mobile applications using Linked Data and the RÚIAN registry
+## Framework for mobile applications using Linked Data and the RÚIAN registry